Chris exclusively practices personal injury law – working only for injured people and their families.

 Successful appeal of a worker’s entitlement to full loss of earnings benefits.

-Chris enjoys spending time with his wife and two young children.
+Chris enjoys spending time with his wife and three young children.
 Originally from Essex County, Chris remains involved with many Windsor/Essex events while servicing clients all over Southwestern Ontario.

 Chris enjoys playing recreationally in many sports but is particularly passionate about soccer and hockey.
 Chris is a diehard Manchester United fan (who rarely disappoint him) and a diehard Toronto Maple Leafs fan (who almost always disappoint him).
 Chris also enjoys sampling various traditional foods from across the globe and is always on the hunt for a new culinary experience.